forseti-security/forseti-security/_docs/_latest/concepts/best-practices.md

 # {{ page.title }}

-This page includes best practices and rationale for using Forseti with specific resources in your Google Cloud Platforms (GCP) environments.
+This page includes best practices and rationale for using Forseti with specific resources in your Google Cloud Platform (GCP) environments.
 Future Forseti releases are expected to include scans that correspond to each best practice, so you can easily run them.